What does it look like when consultants and senior leaders partner strategically? Consider these four vignettes from our recent experience.

 Not every client-consultant relationship needs to be like this.
 It’s entirely fine to have relationships that are less personal and more transactional.
 Transactional relationships are likely to be more efficient in solving simple or even complicated problems with existing solutions.

 However, an increasingly VUCA (Volatile, Uncertain, Complex, Ambiguous) world demands more long-term strategic relationships that will enable business leaders and consultants to work together in solving complex problems.
 Any relationship is a two-way street.
 We dedicate this article to business leaders and consultants interested in establishing long-term strategic relationships and becoming more skillful at doing so.
 The business leader or the consultant, him/herself, cannot single-handedly decide that they want a strategic rather than a transactional relationship.
 In this article, we share our experience in identifying the types of fit-for-purpose relationships – transactional or strategic.
 If a strategic, partnerial relationship is deemed most suitable, we provide a possible path on how the business leader and the consultant might establish such a deep, trust-based relationship.

 Let us first get clarity on what we mean by a strategic, partnerial relationship.
 What characterizes such a relationship?
 The table below articulates these characteristics by contrasting them with the characteristics of a transactional relationship.

-If you are curious to learn more about how to build strategic, partnerial client-consultant relationships, please watch out for a follow-up of this article that we will publish shortly, titled “10 steps to a successful strategic client-consultant relationship.”
+If you are curious to learn more about how to build strategic, partnerial client-consultant relationships, please read Part 2 of this article focusing on how you can build a successful strategic client-consultant relationship.